-The Plan adopted the Corporate Plan for Retirement, a Fidelity Management and Research Company prototype plan.
-The Plan obtained its latest opinion letter in March 2008 in which the Internal Revenue Service stated that the Plan was in compliance with the applicable requirements of the Internal Revenue Code.
+The Plan adopted the Corporate Plan for Retirement, a Fidelity Management and Research Company Volume Submitter plan.
+The Plan obtained its latest opinion letter on March 31, 2014 in which the Internal Revenue Service stated that the Plan was in compliance with the applicable requirements of the Internal Revenue Code.
 The Plan has been amended since receiving the opinion letter.
 However, the plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Internal Revenue Code.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the plan has taken an uncertain position that more likely than not would not be sustained upon examination by a government authority.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan has been randomly selected for an examination by the Internal Revenue Service for the plan year 2014.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan was selected for an examination by the Internal Revenue Service for the plan year 2014.
+Pursuant to a closing letter dated May 2, 2017, the examination is complete, resulted in no changes and the Form 5500 for the plan year ended December 31, 2014 was accepted as filed.